anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

 Introduction
 ------------

-This chapter describes in detail the Reference Architecture (RA2) for Kubernetes based cloud infrastructure in terms of the functional capabilities and how they relate to the Reference Model (RM) requirements, i.e., how the infrastructure profiles are determined, documented and delivered.
+This chapter describes in detail the Reference Architecture (RA2) for Kubernetes-based cloud infrastructure in terms of the functional capabilities and how they relate to the Reference Model (RM) requirements, i.e., how the infrastructure profiles are determined, documented and delivered.